manavsehgal/opentheme/README.md

 # OpenTheme

-An open source theme using Jekyll and Semantic UI for creating awesome websites on GitHub.
+Powerful theme using Semantic UI for rapidly creating awesome websites on GitHub Pages.

-View live demo at http://opentheme.co
+View live demo and docs at http://opentheme.co

 Collaborate on OpenTheme features and content design workflow at https://trello.com/b/Jm8UFV7p